Luongo’s No. 1 jersey goes to the Panthers’ rafters

 Luongo’s jersey was officially retired by the Panthers on Saturday night, the first player in team history to get that distinction.
 It happened in a pregame ceremony before Florida took on the Montreal Canadiens, the team from Luongo’s hometown and a most fitting visitor for the event.

+“I think he is somebody that represented all of the positive values of our game,” NHL Commissioner Gary Bettman said.
+“Perhaps, as importantly, besides excellence on the ice being an important member of whatever community he was living in — this community in particular, which he’s made his permanent home.”

-He spoke for about 12 minutes — showing off English, French and Italian skills — and choked up when talking to wife Gina, who he met after initially coming to the Panthers.
-Their family has made their home in Parkland, Florida for years and Luongo, now an executive with the Panthers, says he hopes they never leave.
+Luongo spoke for about 12 minutes — showing off English, French and Italian skills — and choked up when talking to wife Gina, who he met after initially coming to the Panthers.
+Their family has made their home in Parkland, Florida for years and Luongo, now an executive with the Panthers and advocate for those affected by the shooting at Marjory Stoneman Douglas High in Parkland two years ago, says he hopes they never leave.

 “Last but not least, I just want to thank the fans,” Luongo said.
 “Thank you, everybody.
 It’s been a great ride.
 It’s been amazing.
 It still is amazing when I walk in the community and talk to you guys and see you in the grocery stores.
 You guys have been behind me from Day One and I’m truly humbled to have been through this journey with you guys and thank you for the support over the years.